cloudentity/cloudentity-auth-js/README.md

   });
   ```

   > Note: By default, PKCE authorization flow is used.
-Implicit flow can be used by including `{implicit: true}` in the configuration object passed into CloudentityAuthJs (this is not recommended).
+Implicit flow can be used by including `{implicit: true}` in the configuration object passed into CloudentityAuth (this is not recommended).

 2. To check if there's an OAuth response and parse it: